 The increasing competition in the travel industry has put Online Travel Agencies under immense pressure to show customers the added value they bring beyond price.
-OTA’s must shift their focus from merely getting a booking to looking at the entire customer journey.
+OTA’s must shift their focus in travel marketing from merely getting a booking to looking at the entire customer journey.
 At every step of a traveler’s journey, OTAs have an opportunity to add value, engage with them, and even increase revenue earning opportunities beyond ticket bookings.

 Adding WhatsApp to their communication suite will make OTAs a more reachable and better-connected host and travel partner.
 OTAs can carry out the entire customer journey end-to-end via WhatsApp.